 The patenting step one search includes database sources from all over the world.
 Prior art can come from anywhere around the world.
 In addition, prior art from any areas or arts may be relevant to the claims of an invention even if for a different purpose or use.

 For patenting step one search we need to identify the art of the invention.
 The art an invention belongs to is the technical area to which the invention pertains, or with which it is most nearly connected.
 What the invention is determines the art.
 The technical area(s) an invention is classified into for examination and indexing are frequently similar sounding.
 For instance, if an invention’s classification included words like toys and games, the art is “making toys and games.”

 The “Art” matters because the description from a patent application must enable a person, having ordinary skill in the art, to make and use the invention.
 For instance, if the invention were a new toy, a person having ordinary skill in the art of making toys and games would need to be able to make and use the invention from the description submitted with the patent application.

 An invention’s patentability is important, it would not be worth it to spend the time or money to write an application if the invention is not patentable.
+Thus, patenting step one search is always the best place to start.
 We only move on to the second step, patent application writing, if the invention is determined to be patentable.

-At Carson Patents® we provide a patentability evaluation with our prior art search patenting service.
+At Carson Patents®, with patenting step one search – we provide a patentability study with our prior art search patenting service.
 In addition, for product manufacturing, we offer clearance and freedom to operate studies.
-Contact us to start the steps to patenting for your design and/or utility patent invention.
+Contact us to start patenting step one search, or the steps to patenting for your design and/or utility patent invention.